Linux For Normies (from a normie's point of view)

 The fact that it's very user friendly and has lots of GUIs makes it easier for the new users to transition from Windows or any other OS to Linux.

-Another standard distro that everyone knows about, I would recommend it because it's pretty lightweight (including the afformentioned derivates).
+Another standard distro that everyone knows about, I would recommend it because it's lightweight (including the afformentioned derivates).

 Arch Linux and its derivates - I use an Arch-based distro and everything is running fine and dandy.
 Might not have as many packages as Ubuntu or Debian but it's pretty good, I'd recommend it for gaming.